Diplomacy of the American Civil War: Benito Juárez

 The American Civil War began just after the Reform War ended in Mexico with victory of the liberal president Benito Juárez over the Mexican Conservative Party, which included monarchist elements.
-Eight days after Juárez entered Mexico City, on January 19, 1861, the Mexican government sent ambassador Matías Romero to Springfield, Illinois where he met president-elect Lincoln with the stated goal of establishing an alliance with the United States as a "sister republic" in the Western Hemisphere.
+Eight days after Juárez entered Mexico City, on January 19, 1861, the Mexican government sent ambassador Matías Romero to Springfield, Illinois where he met president-elect Lincoln with the declared aim of establishing an alliance with the United States as a "sister republic" in the Western Hemisphere.

-In May, the Confederate government sent John Thomas Pickett to Mexico City to offer an alliance against the "land-grabbing Yankees", but he quickly realized Juárez's sympathies for the Union.
-Romero was negotiating a loan for $11 million with the U. S. government, and the Mexicans remembered that the main proponents of expansion before and after the Mexican-American War were Southerners.
+In May, the Confederate government sent John Thomas Pickett to Mexico City to offer an alliance against what he called "land-grabbing Yankees", but he quickly realized Juárez's sympathies for the Union.
+Romero was negotiating a loan for $11 million with the U. S. government, and the Mexicans were aware that the main proponents of expansion before and after the Mexican-American War had been Southerners.
 Pickett himself was a veteran of the Lopez Expedition.
 Toombs instructed Pickett to argue that past calls for expansion had been product of the need to maintain the slave-free state balance, and that an independent South wouldn't have the same designs.
-However, their correspondence was intercepted by the Mexican government (and Pickett's own American postmaster, a Union spy), revealing that Pickett supported expansion into Mexico.
+However, their correspondence was intercepted by the Mexican government (and Pickett's own American postmaster, a Union spy), revealing that Pickett secretly supported expansion into Mexico.
 In October, Pickett feared that Juárez was going to authorize Union troops to land in Guaymas and attack Confederate Arizona from the south.
-The envoy approached Mexican conservatives and advocated in a letter for Confederate troops to occupy Monterrey, which put the Mexican government in alert.
-A timely barroom brawl between Pickett and John A. Bennett, an American businessman supporter of Juárez and a friend of foreign minister Manuel Zamacona, became a pretext to arrest Pickett and expel him from Mexico.
+The envoy approached Mexican conservatives and requested the Confederate government to occupy Monterrey, putting the Mexican government in alert.
+A timely barroom brawl between Pickett and John A. Bennett, an American businessman supportive of Juárez and a friend of foreign minister Manuel Zamacona, became a pretext to arrest Pickett and expel him from Mexico.
 For the duration of the war, Juárez refused to recognize the Confederate States as either an independent or belligerent power.